 A notional tax charge is created for a single ‘part’ on a progressive basis using the income tax bands.
 The resulting figure is then multiplied by the number of ‘parts’ to give the tax liability for the household.

-On this basis, a single person would start paying at higher rates of tax than a three person household on the same income because, in the latter case, tax is calculated on the partial share of the income of each member of the household.
+On this basis, a single person would start paying higher rates of tax than a three-person household on the same income because, in the latter case, tax is calculated on the partial share of the income of each member of the household.